opentensor/developer-docs/docs/btcli-permissions.md

 ### Hotkey
-Used for daily operations with lower privileges.
-Usually stored on a less secure environment than the coldkey because it must be online and accessible for repeated use.
+Used by miners and validators for signing operations.
+Normally stored on a less secure environment than the coldkey because it must be online and accessible for repeated use.

 - Running miners: serving requests from validators
 - Running validators: